ZhangZiYang11/tensorflow-implement-of-Learning-Combinatorial-Optimization-Algorithms-over-Graphs/README.md

 # DQN_MVC
 Tensorflow Implementation of Learning Combinatorial Optimization Algorithms over Graphs, by Hanjun Dai et al. (2017) tensorflow1 is needed to run this code.
+Using GGCN (Gated Graph Convolutional Network) for MAXCUT problem.